When to See a Doctor for a Fever

 Infants and children cannot handle the same high temperatures that most adults can pull through.
 Infants should see a doctor if they have a fever over 100.1 for more than 24 hours.
 Children over two should see a doctor when their temperature reaches over 101 for more than 24 hours.
 If your child has a fever that will not go down with Tylenol or ibuprofen, you should take them to the doctor.

 Adults can run much higher temperatures safely.
 It is normal for an adult to run a fever of up to 103 without serious illness, especially if they have the flu.
-However, if your fever lasts for more than a day or two, and if you have other severe symptoms such as a strong cough, vomiting, or trouble breathing, you should see your doctor right away.
+However, if it lasts for more than a day or two, and if you have other severe symptoms such as a strong cough, vomiting, or trouble breathing, you should see your doctor right away.

 Note About COVID-19